Image: Shutterstock

 71. Fitzgerald

 It is a patronymic Irish surname meaning ‘son of Gerald.’
-The name ‘Gerald’ refers to ‘rule of the spear.’
+The name ‘Gerald’ means ‘rule of the spear.’
+The Fitzgerald family were nobles in Ireland, and their ancestors came from England and Wales.

 72. Fitzpatrick

 Fitzpatrick is a patronymic Irish last name referring to the ‘son of Patrick’.
-‘Patrick’ is derived from the Latin name ‘Patricius’ that means ‘nobleman.’
+‘Patrick’ is derived from the Latin name ‘Patricius’ which means ‘nobleman.’
+The Fitzpatricks were one of the few Gaelic clans granted the use of the Norman ‘Fitz’ prefix.

 73. Fitzsimmons